geraldgsh/energy-tracker/README.md

 6. Input validation; next button do not work if users do not key in an input
 7. Specific navbar button stays highlighted for each respective feature view
 8. Add user profile page
 9. Users can delete own reading entry
+10. Notification when availables units are low.

 ### To begin